-The term red-giant branch (RGB) is a grouping of stars (RGB stars) on the H-R diagram that form a line on the diagram, leading away from the main sequence, and representing a phase just after the main sequence phase.
+The term red-giant branch (RGB) is a grouping of stars (RGB stars) on the H-R diagram that form a line on the diagram, leading away from the main sequence, consisting of stars in a phase soon after the main sequence phase.
 It includes some of the red giants (i.e., very bright, reddish stars).

-The RGB phase ends when helium fusion begins and the star enters a phase termed horizontal branch (HB) (or red clump, depending upon whether they are of varying colors, which depends upon their metallicity).
+The RGB phase ends when helium fusion begins and the star enters a phase termed the horizontal branch (HB) (or red clump if they are not of varying color, generally stars of certain main-sequence spectral classes and with substantial metallicity).